CLewisMessina/Travel_Search_Landing_Page/README.md

 ### PROJECT HIGHLIGHTS
 This was a code along from the Jonas Schmitman Advanced CSS course.
 I began using SCSS with the first project in the course and moved onto advanced SCSS for this project.
-One of the best
+One of the most useful course sections was where Jonas goes in depth to explain how the browser parses the CSSOM.

 ## REFACTOR NOTES